 Ask me about...: Being an international student at Booth; living in the US as a European; careers in finance, investment banking, and recruiting; why I choose Chicago Booth; why I love Booth and Chicago; working in Dublin, London, New York, Vienna, and Cajamarca (Peru); the application process; which classes to take; Gaelic Football, Ireland, or Tottenham Hotspurs.

-Undergraduate school/major: I obtained my degree from University of California, Santa Barbara in linguistics.
+Undergraduate school/major: I obtained my degree from the University of Bath and majored in business administration.

-Use three adjectives to describe your experience at Chicago Booth: Intense, fulfilling, and liberating
+Use three adjectives to describe your experience at Chicago Booth: Energizing, challenging, and exciting.

-Undergraduate school/major: I attended Cornell University and majored in economics.
+Undergraduate school/major: I attended Indiana University's Kelley School of Business and majored in accounting.